 - An academic clinic submitting a pleading, motion, stipulation, or other paper to the Court for filing may include a statement in the body of the document including the name of any student/fellow enrolled in the academic clinic who participated in preparation of the document.
 However, a student/fellow may not sign a document submitted to the Court for filing.

-If these requirements are satisfied and the Court permits an academic clinic to participate in this program, the Court will use stuffer notices to provide petitioners with specific contact information for the academic clinic.
+If these requirements are satisfied and the Court permits an academic clinic to participate in this program, the Court will use stuffer notices to provide self-represented petitioners with specific contact information for the academic clinic.
 It is important that the academic clinic immediately notify the Court of any change in director, address or telephone number.

 The Court, in its discretion, may terminate participation in the program by an academic clinic at any time, provided notice stating the cause for the termination is furnished to the academic clinic director.
 In such a case, counsel of record would be required to file a motion to withdraw, pursuant to Rule 24(c), Tax Court Rules of Practice and Procedure.